colinjmatt/MacOS-DMG-Creator/README.md

 # MacOS-DMG-Creator
-Create a DMG that looks nice (MacOS only) *Compatible with MacOS High Sierra!*
+Create a DMG that looks nice on MacOS only *Compatible with MacOS Catalina!*

 Installation
 ------------